keithreid-sfw/McMeekinHillDiagonalsLattice/README.md

 # McMeekinHillDiagonalsLattice
-a preprint of a proof for enumerating diagonal paths in a lattice. this prepreint is relased under creative commons license Attribution 4.0 International (CC BY 4.0). https://creativecommons.org/licenses/by/4.0/
+a preprint of a proof for enumerating diagonal paths in a lattice. this preprint is released under creative commons license Attribution 4.0 International (CC BY 4.0). https://creativecommons.org/licenses/by/4.0/

 Here are the terms: